 Creative beginnings are never easy.
 Even the most experienced creative practitioners deal with the intimidation of creative beginnings.

-Just the thought of beginning something new can trigger old narratives or choruses of doubt.
-Even when there is creative confidence, you may hold back on starting something because of the expectations you make on the creative outcomes.
-And finally, the inner voice that gets you more often than not, is that stingy one that pulls you back from crossing the starting line, the one who just doesn’t fully trust the creative process.
+Just the thought of beginning something new can trigger any worn-out narratives you have lined up from your inner naysayer and send choruses of self-doubt singing on cue.
+Even when there is creative confidence, you may hold back from starting a creative endeavor because of the high expectations you have set for your creative outcomes.
+But the worst, let’s face it, is that part of you that just doesn’t fully trust the creative process and dreads or fears being a beginner once again.

-Truth is, we are beginners every time we start the creative process, and the more we befriend our inner beginner, the more we will enjoy the depths of our own creative capacities.
+The wonderful truth is that we are lucky to be beginners every time we start the creative process.
+The more we befriend our inner beginner, the more we will enjoy the depths of our own creative capacities.

 Once you begin you’ll ask yourself, “Why didn’t I do this sooner?“

 Three weeks ago I was faced with a creative beginning.
-My idea was to begin sharing a sneak peak into my personal daily creative practice.
+My idea was to begin sharing a sneak peek into my personal daily creative practice.
 For months I had been toying with ideas about developing a space for daily shares.
-By the end of the summer I decided to commit to one idea.
-Not all of the pieces about the idea’s reality were put in place before beginning, but the intention to begin was there.
-By the time I got to the starting line, and dedicated myself to beginning, the idea had morphed itself into a simple share of creative prompts and a behind- the-scenes view of my creative process.
+By the end of the summer, I decided to commit to one idea.
+Not all of the pieces about the idea’s reality were put in place before I began, but the intention to begin was there.
+By the time I got to the starting line and dedicated myself to crossing it, the idea had morphed itself into a simple share of creative prompts and a behind-the-scenes view of my creative process.
 I would execute the idea using Instagram as the tool.

 I set the first of the month as my “go” day, and when that wonderful day arrived I dove in headfirst.
 I trusted my process even when my inner naysayer threatened me.
 I am glad I followed through because what happened after I pushed “share” was a surprising and unexpected positive creative journey that I am still on as I write this blog post.

-Beginning (no matter what) taught me (as it always does!) that what lies on the other side of the creative starting line is a world of creative evolution, personal growth, and deep wonder and new inspiration.
-Beginning was more than just sharing, it was all that the intention was filled with; reconnecting to my personal creative practice and connecting with other creative people.
+Beginning (no matter what) taught me (as it always does!) that what lies on the other side of the creative starting line is a world of creative evolution, personal growth, deep wonder, and new inspiration.
+The beginning was more than just sharing, it was all that the intention was filled with; reconnecting to my personal creative practice and connecting with other creative people.

 Had I fallen into the trap of the expectations of creative outcomes I would have missed the experience to grow my idea into something I didn’t even know was there.
 Sometimes you have to begin just to get the ball rolling.
 Inspiration enters when you are in creative action, and it surprises you, especially when you don’t know exactly where you are headed with it.

-Crossing the starting line is a first step, but you have to keep going if you want to build your creative momentum.
-When I made the intention to begin sharing my creative practice I also committed to doing it everyday.
+Crossing the starting line is the first step, but you have to keep going if you want to build your creative momentum.
+When I made the intention to begin sharing my creative practice I also committed to doing it every day.
 I didn’t decide this on my own.
-In fact, I took tips from the creatives before me who found success in the following mantras,“show up everyday” and “keep going”.
+In fact, I took tips from the creatives before me who found success in the following mantras, “show up every day” and “keep going”.

 And so I do.